calcore-io/calvos/calvos-engine/calvos/comgen/doc/comgen_CAN - Integration Manual.md

 If the export argument `-e` is used then the files in the exporting folder will be overwritten without user prompt.
 This should normally not be a problem since the generated source code that requires user instrumentation is generated with prefix "USER\_" and hence user instrumentation shouldn't be overwritten (user shall remove the prefix "USER\_" once instrumentation is done).
 Nevertheless, it may be many reasons why a backup of the code that the export overwrites is desired.
 For this, a "backup" command line argument `-b` is in place.
 If `-b` is provided it shall indicate the path where the backup of the files to be replaced during the export operation is to be located.

 The backup strategy produces multiple sets of backed-up files.
-Up-to 10 sets will be created if the calvos-engine is invoked multiple times with the export `-e` argument.
-These sets will be located in the path specified in the backup argument `-b`.
+Up-to 10 sets will be created if the calvos-engine is invoked multiple times with the export `-e`  and the `-b` arguments.
+These backup sets will be located in the path specified in the backup argument `-b`.
+The backup mechanism is "circular".
+If already 10 backup sets have been done then mechanism will circle back and write set 0 next, then set 1, etc. A history of the written backup sets is maintained in the generated file "backup_history.csv" within the backup folder.

 ## Instrumenting User Code